a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

 gene symbol, best-BLAST-hits are relied upon.
 If none of the annotation methods could assign a gene symbol, no symbol is set.

-## 3.2 GO Term filtering
+## GO Term filtering

-GO Terms are obtained from `Wei2GO`, `Funannotate` (which uses [InterProScan](https://github.com/ebi-pf-team/interproscan)) and the UniProt *idmapping* files.
-For each gene, the `08-annotate-orthologs.R` script collects the GO Terms from each source and generates a non-redundant set of GO Terms.
+GO terms are obtained from `Wei2GO`, `Funannotate` (which uses [InterProScan](https://github.com/ebi-pf-team/interproscan)) and the UniProt *idmapping* files.
+For each gene, the `08-annotate-orthologs.R` script collects the GO terms from each source and generates a non-redundant set of GO terms.
 These are then assigned to the orthogroup.

-## 3.3 Final output
+# 4 Final output

 The output from all this is a single CSV file that has the following format.